Building a Model for Returns

 The binomial model provides the perfect setting for a random walk.
 It simplifies the math while providing some key ingredients:

-• a natural notion of exponential growth
+• a natural structure for geometric growth

 • sufficient degrees of freedom to tune distributions to our liking